 Dark Spaces | This can be achieved through low light or dark paint.

-Yang is the opposite qi of Yin.
+Yang is the opposite qi of yin.
 It's represented by these words: masculine, active, fast, loud, light, and extroverted.
 It is the more active energy.
 Picture a sunny summer day at a fair.
 There are tons of people, the air is thick with the sounds of amusement rides, laughter, and music.
 Everywhere you look, you are stimulated by carnival games and their flashing lights, people zigzagging through the crowds, and other various movements.
-This in Yang energy.
+This is yang energy.

 The energy of yang is one of action and movement.
 It is going on a 5 mile hike up a mountain, dancing in a nightclub, or mingling at a party.